tmrouse/server-stats/README.md

 ```

 ####get_disktotalspace($arg)
+This function will return the total disk space
 get_disktotalspace($arg) can be used as follows, kb will return the value in kilobytes, mb will return the value in megabytes and gb will return the value in gigabytes.
 ```php
 get_disktotalspace(kb)